JKCSS-CSS-Framework/JKCSS-Framework/README.md

 # About JKCSS

 - Location: Sri Lanka
-- First (1st) CSS Framework Developed in Sri Lanka
+- The First (1st) CSS Framework Developed in Sri Lanka

 # Introduction